SalomePlatform/adao/doc/en/theory.rst

 Parameters identification, models adjustment, or calibration
 ------------------------------------------------------------

-.. index:: single: parameters identification
+.. index:: single: Parameters identification
-.. index:: single: parameters adjustment
+.. index:: single: Parameters adjustment
-.. index:: single: models adjustment
+.. index:: single: Models adjustment
-.. index:: single: calibration
+.. index:: single: Calibration
-.. index:: single: background
+.. index:: single: Background
-.. index:: single: regularization
+.. index:: single: Regularization
-.. index:: single: inverse problems
+.. index:: single: Inverse problems
-.. index:: single: parameters estimation
+.. index:: single: Parameters estimation

 The **identification (or adjustment) of parameters** by data assimilation is a form of state calibration which uses both the physical measurement and an *a